Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

   4. ss(slow slow corner)
   5. fs(fast slow corner)

-Below image shows different w and l technologies used in lab
+- Below image shows different w and l technologies used in lab

 ![Screenshot (113)](https://user-images.githubusercontent.com/90343497/132998090-95241ac1-0804-48d8-ae90-a6fe46a00c47.png)

-## Day2:
+## Day2:Velocity Saturation and basics of CMOS inverter VTC

+## Section-1:Spice Simulation for lower nodes and Velocity Saturation Effect

 - The Id is a linear function of Vds in linear region
 - The Id is dependent on channel length modulation and Vds in saturation region

-Fig 15 illustrates the regions of NMOS
+- Fig 15 illustrates the regions of NMOS

 ![fig 14](https://user-images.githubusercontent.com/90343497/132998124-6371df93-2792-431e-92a0-773bbaebe2e4.png)